Corruption in Cuba: Pre-Revolution

-The Republic of Cuba at the turn of the 20th Century was largely characterized by a deeply ingrained tradition of corruption where political participation resulted in opportunities for elites to engage in opportunities for wealth accumulation.
+The Republic of Cuba at the turn of the 20th Century was largely characterized by a deeply ingrained tradition of corruption, where political participation resulted in opportunities for elites to engage in wealth accumulation.
 Cuba's first presidential period under Don Tomas Estrada Palma from 1902 to 1906 was considered to uphold the best standards of administrative integrity in the history of the Republic of Cuba.
 However, a United States intervention in 1906 resulted in Charles Edward Magoon, an American diplomat, taking over the government until 1909.
-It has been debated whether Magoon's government condoned or in fact engaged in corrupt practices.
+It has been debated whether Magoon's government condoned or, in fact, engaged in corrupt practices.
 Hugh Thomas suggests that while Magoon disapproved of corrupt practices, corruption still persisted under his administration and he undermined the autonomy of the judiciary and their court decisions.
 Cuba's subsequent president, Jose Miguel Gomez, was the first to become involved in pervasive corruption and government corruption scandals.
 These scandals involved bribes that were allegedly paid to Cuban officials and legislators under a contract to search the Havana harbour, as well as the payment of fees to government associates and high-level officials.
 Gomez's successor, Mario Garcia Menocal, wanted to put an end to the corruption scandals and claimed to be committed to administrative integrity as he ran on a slogan of "honesty, peace and work."
-Despite his intentions, corruption actually intensified under his government from 1913-1921.
+Despite his intentions, corruption actually intensified under his government from 1913 to 1921.
 Instances of fraud became more common while private actors and contractors frequently colluded with public officials and legislators.
-Charles Edward Chapman attributes the increase of corruption to the sugar boom that occurred in Cuba under the Menocal administration.
+Charles Edward Chapman attributes the increase in corruption to the sugar boom that occurred in Cuba under the Menocal administration.
 Furthermore, the emergence of World War One enabled the Cuban government to manipulate sugar prices, the sales of exports and import permits.